ninelabs/mpcloud-design-system/typography.md

 # Typography

-Approved fonts and type styles for usage in Nine Labs digital products.
+Approved fonts and type styles for usage in MP Cloud digital products.

 ----

 ## Headings

-Headings use <a href="https://fonts.google.com/specimen/Fira+Sans">Fira Sans</a> and range from *72px* for `h1` to *18px* for `h6`.
+Headings use <a href="https://fonts.google.com/specimen/Nunito">Nunito</a> and range from *72px* for `h1` to *18px* for `h6`.
 Note that the `h4` and `h5` headings are the same *font-size*, but different styles.
 The `h4` heading is set to uppercase using `text-transform: uppercase` and is set to be the Brand Pink color, while the `h5` heading follows the pattern and style from the other headings.
 This is so we can easily create the emphasis we want in various circumstances.

 <h1>Heading 1</h1>
 <h2>Heading 2</h2>